AlexKLWS/godot-native-bullets-plugin/README.md

 };

 // Add this macro at the end of the file to automatically implement a few needed utilities.
-// Pass the BulletKit type and the BulletsPool type as arguments.
+// Pass the UnitKit type and the UnitPool type as arguments.
-BULLET_KIT_IMPLEMENTATION(CustomFollowingBulletKit, CustomFollowingBulletsPool)
+UNIT_KIT_IMPLEMENTATION(CustomFollowingBulletKit, CustomFollowingBulletsPool)

 #endif
 ```